-A panel of Smithsonian scientists will review proposals for: scientific merit, project feasibility, match with MarineGEO goals and initiatives, and the extent to which Smithsonian expertise and resources can contribute to the project.
-Award notification will be sent electronically to applicants on or before March 15, 2018.
+A panel of Smithsonian scientists will review proposals for: scientific merit, project feasibility, match with MarineGEO goals and priorities, and the extent to which Smithsonian expertise and resources can contribute to the project.
+Award notification will be sent electronically to applicants on or before March 15, 2019.

 Smithsonian Scientific Diving Authorization

 All research involving SCUBA diving must comply with Smithsonian policy and be authorized by the Smithsonian.
 See http://www.si.edu/dive/ for more details.
 Fellows who plan to use SCUBA are strongly encouraged to be AAUS-certified scientific divers prior to commencing the fellowship.
 These fellows must contact the Smithsonian Scientific Diving office as soon as possible after the award has been made.

 Progress Reports and Publications

 - A progress report, submitted electronically no later than ten months after start of fellowship appointment.